TheJaredWilcurt/inkline.io/src/views/docs/components/ButtonView/template.md

 # Buttons
 Inkline provides you with custom button styles with support for multiple sizes, states, and more. { .lead }

-## Button Themes
+## Button Variants
-Inkline includes several predefined button styles, each serving its own semantic purpose, with a few extra themes available for more control.
+Inkline includes several predefined button styles, each serving its own semantic purpose, with a few extra variants available for more control.

 <div>
     <i-button variant="primary">Primary</i-button>&nbsp;